Italian Football Federation president resigns after World Cup disaster | OneFootball

 Buffon won the 2006 World Cup with Italy and made a record 176 appearances for the national team.

-Gravina also served as a vice-president on the executive committee of UEFA.
+Gravina also served as a vice-president on UEFA’s executive committee.

 His resignation signals a major leadership change as Italian football begins another period of reflection following its latest World Cup disappointment.